 Curettage and electrosurgery are done to:

-Treat cancers on the outermost skin layer (superficial), especially if they are in an area where appearance is not a concern.
+Treat cancers on the outer skin layer (superficial), especially if they are in an area where appearance is not a concern.

 Remove a squamous cell carcinoma in its earliest, non-invasive form (in situ, Bowen).